Discovering...

 Alpine drama at Africa's rooftop

-Copies for both parties, valid for at least 6 months beyond the wedding date
+Copies for both parties, valid for at least 6 months beyond the wedding date.

-Translated into Arabic or French by a certified translator, apostilled
+Translated into Arabic or French by a certified translator, apostilled.

 Obtained from your home country's embassy or consulate in Morocco.
 Confirms you are legally free to marry.